 A Metadata model is a collection of metadata that is imported from a database.
 It describes all the entities of a database such as tables, rows, columns, and relationships.
 The metadata is transferred in the form of packages to the IBM Cognos BI and to generate accurate SQL commands to the database to execute the reports.

 In some cases, to meet reporting and presentation requirements, the metadata is changed in Framework manager Cognos to ensure predictable results.
 The model is capable of hiding the complex structure of underlying data sources and hence provides more control over the data presented to BI users.
 You have an option to organize data and choose which data has to be displayed to users.
-The main motto of modelling the metadata is to create a model that provides accurate predictable results.
+The main motto of modeling the metadata is to create a model that provides accurate predictable results.

 The following are the various components User Interface explained in detail:

 Project Viewer: As displayed in the image, this pane lies on the left side of the window and allows you to access all the existing projects.
-It resembles tree format.
+It resembles a tree format.

 Tools: This pane lies on the right side and provides access to important tools.
 You’ll find the options such as changing project language, display of an object and its dependents, search, etc.